git-disl/awesome-LLM-game-agent-papers/README.md

 🔥 **Must-read papers for LLM-based Game agents.**

-💫 **We continuously update the paper list on a weekly basis.** (last update: 2025/09/10)
+💫 **We continuously update the GitHub list on a weekly basis.** (last update: 2025/09/10)

 📝 **If you discover any papers that are suitable but not yet included, please open an issue or submit a merge request.**

-📘 **Our survey paper is a live document.
-We will update the third version of survey soon (current is the second version).**
+📘 **Our survey paper is a living survey.
+The third version is scheduled for release in one month.**

+**Paper update history:**
+- Version 1: 02 Apr 2024
+- Version 2: 30 Mar 2025

 ## Content